Quickly exit this site by pressing the Escape key Leave this site

 During the day you’ll deal with a mixture of emergency 999 and non-emergency 101 calls - call demand varies by the time of day and day of the week.
 Factors such as weather, traffic accidents, national or local events can all have an influence on the number and type of calls received.
 With each call you’ll need to be able to remain calm and in control, gathering as much information as possible by asking the right questions.
 The information you gather will need to be recorded accurately into our systems and is transferred to those responding.
 With the training we give you’ll be empowered to risk assess and prioritise each incident, ensuring an appropriate response.

-Click here for a Contact Centre shift pattern information sheet.
+Click here for a full breakdown of the shift pattern.

 Please note that this role is based at our call centre at our HQ in Guildford.